Motus RecruitingMotus RecruitingMotus RecruitingMotus Recruiting

 Five Actionable Ways to Engage Your Remote Workforce

-By Motus Recruiting | All Topics, Career Coaching, Hiring Manager’s Guide | 12 July, 2018
+All Topics, Career Coaching, Hiring Manager’s Guide | July 12th, 2018

 Working remotely has become a common occurrence today.
 The landscape of business and commuting and office buildings is changing.
 While it might seem counterintuitive, remote workers tend to be more engaged than on-site workers.
 Employees are able to focus on the tasks at hand.
 Time and money spent in a commute are diverted back to time spent for work and creating a manageable work-life balance.
 It can be a win-win for both the employee and the employer.
 But keeping remote employees engaged is still key.
 Productivity and timelines can become a bit more nebulous, and relationships and team dynamics can feel stretched.
 As an employer, engaging your remote workforce could make or break several aspects of your business.
 Here are some tips to stay on top of it: